xwu35/ISAAC_UTK/ISAAC_Open_Enclave_usage.md

 * Web-based Transfers: Globus (according to ISAAC website, Globus is the fastest and most efficient data transfer method available on the Open Enclave).

 ## 4. Transfer files between clusters on ISAAC

+Do the following when you are logged into ISAAC.
 ```console
 # from Next Gen to Open Enclave
 scp -r dtn1.isaac.utk.edu:/lustre/isaac/scratch/your_username /lustre/haven/user/your_username